joeytwiddle/significant-white-space/README.md

 Please be aware of the caveats below.
 SWS only works on a (nice clean) subset of the target language.
 It was written in a quick-and-dirty fashion to work on 99% of valid code, with heuristics and warnings to mitigate the edge-cases.
 This allows us to employ SWS on a wide variety of languages, without having to use a number of different lexers for language-specific String and Regexp literals.

+SWS is *not* a professional tool; it may or may not perform to your requirements.
+Some of the options perform simple text-transformation, and can get confused.
+For example, if you run SWS with support for `/* ... */` comment blocks enabled, then you also run the risk of incorrectly matching `/*` or `*/` occurrences inside String or regexp literals in your program!
+Perhaps with the minimum options enabled, SWS is safe and deterministic.
+Documenting for this may come in future.

 SWS is written in HaXe.
 Currently we build an executable binary via Neko, but you may be able to export the tool to Java or Javascript.